Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Dissipative quantum Rabi model and solution methods

 \section{Dissipative quantum Rabi model and solution methods}

-In this section, we describe the quantum Rabi model, where a quantized single-mode field is coupled to a two-level system (TLS) through a quantum dipolar light-matter interaction:
+In this section, we describe the quantum Rabi model, where a harmonic oscillator is coupled to a two-level system (TLS) through a transversal interaction:

-where $\Delta$ is the tunneling matrix element, $a\,(a^{\dagger})$ is the annihilation (creation) operator for the oscillator with frequency $\omega_0$, $g$ stands for the strength of the qubit-cavity coupling and $\sigma_z$ and $\sigma_x$ are the canonical Pauli matrices.
-The effects of decoherence and dissipation induced by the electromagnetic environment are taken into account via a linear coupling \textit{à la} Caldeira-Leggett to a collection of $N$ independent bosonic modes at zero temperature:
+where $\sigma_z$ and $\sigma_x$ are the canonical Pauli matrices and $\Delta$ is the qubit frequency.
+In fact, in the $\sigma_z$ eigenbasis it is the gap between the two eigenenergies, while in the $\sigma_x$ eigenbasis it represents the tunneling between the two levels.
+Then, $a\,(a^{\dagger})$ is the annihilation (creation) operator for the oscillator with frequency $\omega_0$ and $g$ stands for the strength of the qubit-oscillator coupling.
+The effects of decoherence and dissipation induced by the bosonic environment are taken into account via a linear coupling \textit{à la} Caldeira-Leggett to a collection of $N$ independent bosonic modes at zero temperature: